Lorentz83/fractals/README.md

 $ qmake
 $ make
 $ make install
 ```

 note that the last command does not really install the program
-(therefore no root privileges are required) but it just copies in the
+(therefore root privileges are not required) but it just copies in the
 `bin` directory the executable and all the files it needs to work.

 Documentation